 There’s no one right way to quit smoking.
 Which ones do you think would work the best for you?

 Quitting cold turkey is one of the best ways to do it.
 When you simply stop smoking, you avoid all of the pitfalls like medications, patches, and nicotine gum.
 The cold turkey method embodies the “Band-Aid Approach” to quitting, just ripping away the cigarettes and dealing with the pain to get it done as fast as possible.

 If this method appeals to you and you want to quit smoking cold turkey, then be sure to check out our complete guide:

 Quitting Cold Turkey: The Ultimate Guide READ MORE>

 Quitting With Some Help

 Some smokers don’t want to deal with the intensity of quitting cold turkey and would rather use one of the many tools on the market to help with the process.
-And thankfully for them, there are a plethora of tools out there that can help ease the pain of quitting smoking.
-Some are great and others aren’t so great, but our ‘Quit Smoking Tools’ section covers them all.
-Whether you are thinking about using the patch, nicotine gum, electronic cigarettes, Chantix, or something else, this section has you covered.
+Thankfully for them, there are a plethora of tools out there that can help ease the pain of quitting.
+Some are great and others aren’t, but our ‘Quit Smoking Tools’ section covers them all.
+Whether you are thinking about using the patch, nicotine gum, Chantix, or something else, this guide has you covered.
 Check it out: